homeassistant-extras/zwave-card-set/README.md

 ## Supported Devices

-All Z-Wave devices are supported through the universal Node Info card.
+All Z-Wave devices are supported through the universal Device Info card.
 I have tested mainly Zooz devices as this is my Z-Wave devices of choice.
 Let me know if you have any issues and we'll get them fixed!

 ## Project Roadmap